 We're getting cozy fall vibes with Jada Pinkett Smith's steaming chestnut locks.
 Paired with a jaw-length lob and light layers, the 'do screams fierce freshness.
 If your hair is lacking volume, use a texturizing product like Sun Bum's Dry Texture Spray ($15) for hold and breezy volume.

-Apparently, ombré chestnut hair is alive and well (and extremely flattering).
+Apparently, ombré chestnut hair is alive and well (and extremely stunning).
 Colombini describes this look as a "cool dark brunette base ombréd into golden honey highlights throughout the ends."
 Plus, the half-up half-down loose curls pay tribute to the Brigitte Bardot era, which we dig.

 We get all the Pretty Woman feels with Julia Roberts's vivid red-brown hue.
 Colombini says to ask for a "warm brunette chestnut base mixed with lighter golden tones for dimension" if you're aiming for this look.
 Throw on a center part with loose, lived-in waves for an effortless, I-just-woke-up-like-this vibe.